fjelltopp/meerkat_docs/src/meerkat_frontend.rst

 The translation.csv file we described above.
 The country_repository/translations will contain .po files generated from the translation.csv file.
 The files in meerkat_frontend/translations are the .po files from the general text.
 The files in meerkat_frontend/meerkat_fronted/translations are automatically generated and should never be edited.
 We will have one .po file for each language we use(except for english).

-* Preparing files for translation by a human translator and adding changes So to extract english text from **both** the meerkat frontend code and the translation.csv file run the following command:
+**Preparing files for translation by a human translator and adding changes**

+To extract english text from **both** the meerkat frontend code and the translation.csv file run the following command:

 ``python translate.py update-po``